 - You can repay within 60 days

 After you’ve concluded that you’d like to cash out your 401(k) to fund a business, the first step you will need to take is to request paperwork from your retirement account company.
 Depending on the provider, this can be accomplished over the phone or online.
-It’s likely that the company that established your retirement account will also need to approve the request.
+Likely, the company that established your retirement account will also need to approve the request.

-If this is the route you plan to take, it’s paramount that you plan ahead of time to verify when you’ll have the funds and understand how your account provider disburses funds.
+If this is the route you’re aiming to take, it’s important to plan ahead of time to verify when you’ll have the funds and understand how your account provider disburses funds.
 Once the money has hit your account, it will have to be declared as taxable income, minus any fees.

 Typically, withdrawing funds from your 401(k) or IRA to start or fund a business is used as a last resort.
 Financial planners advise that while it’s certainly an option to fund a business, it’s almost always the most expensive option.
-In addition, early withdraw means your funds could lose potential earnings because of their tax-advantaged retirement account status.
+Also, early withdrawal means your funds could lose potential earnings because of their tax-advantaged retirement account status.

 Using a 401(k) to Start a Business: The Verdict